Tag: east hartford

 The Mark Twain House, Hartford, Connecticut.

 After a lackluster 1886 season in the Eastern League, in which the Hartford team traded Connie Mack to the Washington Nationals, a new joint stock company assumed ownership of the Hartford club.
 Among investors of the Hartford Amusement Association were Samuel Clemens and Mayor of Hartford, Morgan G. Bulkeley.
 The stakeholders hired Charles F. Daniels, a professional umpire from Colchester, Connecticut, as manager.
 Hartford finished third place in the Eastern League.
-Twain’s ownership stake only lasted a year.
+Twain’s ownership stake only lasted a few years.

 Samuel Clemens (Mark Twain), 1885 (c.)